cselab/Mirheo/docs/source/user/benchmarks.rst

 Bulk Blood
 ==========

-Periodic Poiseuille flow in a periodic domain in every direction with 45% Hematocrite.
+Periodic Poiseuille flow for blood with 45% Hematocrite in a periodic domain in every direction.
+Timings are based on the average time-step wall time, measured from the :any:`SimulationStats` plugin.

 .. figure:: ../images/strong_blood.png
     :figclass: align-center